The first thing to do if you have received an offer to study with us is to accept it, as outlined in your letter of offer.

 If you have done this already, go to our Enrolment Site which will take you though the enrolment process step.

-Consult the Faculty Handbook and make a list of your unit of study choices.
+Consult the Faculty Handbook to make your unit of study choices.

 Note: Students undertaking the following programs: Public health, International Public Health, Reproductive Health Sciences and Human Genetics, STD/HIV, Clinical Epidemiology & Surgery; may be required to undertake PUBH 5018 – Introductory Biostatistics.
 Students who are not confident with their maths ability at the intermediate high school level are encouraged to undertake a Public Health Statistics bridging course in February.